Surgical Transplant Treatments

 You should be up and about the afternoon after surgery, but plan on taking it easy for the first week after surgery.
 Most people are back at work within 7-10 days, but it is possible to return to work sooner.

 How Long before I get back to normal activities?

 Avoid strenuous activity including aerobics and heavy housework for a week to 10 days.

 Walking and mild stretching are fine.
 Yoga and Pilates postures involving inversion or extensive stretching should probably be avoided for 1-2 months.

 What Does it Cost?

-The cost for hairline lowering varies greatly.
-The costs depends on a couple factors such as whether the surgery is performed in one stage or two, the amount the hairline must be lowered and the surgeon performing the procedure.
+The cost can vary greatly and is dependent o factors such as whether the surgery is performed in one stage, and two, the amount the hairline must be lowered and the surgeon performing the procedure.

-The cost is approximately R22,500 including the conscious sedation.
+The cost is approximately R22,500 (excl.
+VAT) including the conscious sedation.

-Forehead surgery is not usually covered by health insurance because it is considered to be a cosmetic procedure.
-However, many surgeons offer flexible payment plans and other financing options to make forehead reduction surgery affordable.
+Forehead reduction surgery is not typically covered by health insurance because it is considered to be a cosmetic procedure.

 Surgical Eyebrow Treatment